T-Kingan/Lab5-Segmentation/README.md

 You have used Otsu's method to perform thresholding using the function **_graythresh( )_** in Lab 3 Task 3 already.
 In this task, you will explore the limitation of Otsu's method.

 You will find in the *_assets_* folder the image file *_'yeast_cells.tif'_*.
 Use Otu's method to segment the image into background and yeast cells.
 Find an alternative method to allow you separating those cells that are 'touching'.
+(See Lecture 9, slide 9.)

 ## Task 5 - Segmentation by k-means clustering